Beth Mead: 2022: WSL all-time second-most goal contributions and ACL injury

-On 19 November 2022, Mead suffered a ruptured anterior cruciate ligament (ACL) in a league game and faced months out of the game.
-She called for more research into ACL injuries in women's football as 25% of 2022 Ballon d'Or nominees are currently out with the injury: Alexia Putellas (No. 1), herself (No. 2), Catarina Macario (No. 9), Vivianne Miedema (No. 11), and Marie-Antoinette Katoto (No. 17).
-On 16 December 2022, she signed a new contract at Arsenal, saying: "This club is home for me.
-I love playing for Arsenal, I love where I am and I love my family away from family here."
-So far, she has scored 61 goals in 166 appearances for Arsenal.
+On 19 November 2022, Mead suffered a ruptured anterior cruciate ligament (ACL).
+She called for more research into ACL injuries in women's football as 25% of 2022 Ballon d'Or nominees — including champion Alexia Putellas — were facing the injury.
+On 16 December 2022, Mead signed a new contract with Arsenal.

-Despite her injury, Mead created 64 chances in 2022, the second-most of any player in a single calendar year in WSL history.
-Furthermore, she was the top scorer (8) in all women's UEFA competition for club and country in 2022, tied with Aitana Bonmatí.
-She finished second for the IFFHS World's Best International Goalscorer, meaning that she has scored the second-most goals (15) in international matches for club and country in 2022.
-She finished runner-up for the ATA Football WSL Player of the Year 2022.
+Despite her injury, Mead created the second-most chances of any player in a single calendar year in WSL history.
+Furthermore, she was the joint-top scorer in all women's UEFA competition for club and country in 2022, tied with Aitana Bonmatí.
+She finished second for the IFFHS World's Best International Goalscorer, and runner-up for the ATA Football WSL Player of the Year 2022.
 On 21 December, she was named BBC Sports Personality of the Year ahead of Ben Stokes and Eve Muirhead.
-She was also named BBC Women's footballer of the year.
+She was also named BBC Women's Footballer of the Year.

 2023–24: Return from ACL injury

-On 15 October 2023, Mead made her return after an 11-month period on the sidelines, coming on as a substitute for Noelle Maritz in the 87th minute of Arsenal's WSL match against Aston Villa.
-Arsenal were trailing 0–1, but found the net twice in stoppage time to seal an all-important first win of the season, with Mead grabbing the assist for Alessia Russo's match-winning goal.
-On 26 November, Mead scored a first-half brace in a 3–0 win against West Ham, her first goals since returning from injury.
-These goals meant that she became the second player to reach 100 goals and assists in the WSL.
+On 15 October 2023, Mead made her return after an 11-month period on the sidelines, coming on as a substitute for Noelle Maritz.
+Arsenal were down 0–1 to Aston Villa, but found the net twice in stoppage time to seal an all-important first win of the season, with Mead assisting Alessia Russo's match-winning goal.
+On 26 November, Mead scored a first-half brace in a 3–0 win against West Ham, her first (and second) goal since returning from injury.
+She hence became the second player to reach 100 goals and assists in the WSL.

 2024–25

-In the opening game of the 2024–25 Women's Super League season, Mead scored her first goal of the season, to draw 2–2 against Manchester City.
-This marked her first match against old teammate and partner Vivianne Miedema, who made the move following the 2023–24 season.
-Following difficult conditions against Real Madrid, during their Champions League quarter final, Mead said players are owed better quality pitches.
-On 30 March 2025, Mead scored her 50th WSL goal for Arsenal, against Crystal Palace during their 4–0 victory.
-During the 2025 Champions League final on 24 May, Mead assisted the winning goal after being introduced as a 68th-minute substitute, securing Arsenal their second ever European title.
+In the opening game of the 2024–25 Women's Super League season, Mead scored against Manchester City (and former teammate, and partner, Vivianne Miedema).
+Following Arsenal's Champions League quarter-final against Real Madrid, Mead publicly stated that players are owed better quality pitches.
+On 30 March 2025, Mead scored her 50th WSL goal for Arsenal.
+On 24 May, during the 2025 Champions League final, Mead assisted the winning goal after being introduced as a 68th-minute substitute, securing Arsenal their second European title.